Jevanto Productions - stock.adob

 “Individual parts and deliveries across the whole supply chain will also be able to be tracked, leading to greater efficiencies in supply and logistics processes,” he says.
 “The impact on individual industries will depend on the use cases and the outcomes to be delivered, but the general trend will be greater integration and sharing of data to make supply chains run more smoothly.”

-5G can aid the development of autonomous vehicles and address issues facing the transport sector including traffic congestion, pollution and collisions, by enabling a truly intelligent transport system.
+5G can aid the development of autonomous vehicles and address issues facing the transport sector, such as traffic congestion, pollution and collisions, by enabling a truly intelligent transport system.

 For instance, 5G will enable direct communication from vehicle to vehicle, without passing through the network, to prevent traffic congestion and delays.
-Autonomous vehicles are capable of alerting others of change of conditions, such as collisions, weather, or road incidents.
+Autonomous vehicles are capable of alerting others of changing conditions, such as collisions, weather or road incidents.

-“This allows autonomous vehicles to drive close to each other in what are called ‘platoons’ or a group of vehicles going in the same direction at a given time achieving an optimisation of the traffic, while increasing safety on the road,” says Benoit Jouffrey, Gemalto’s vice-president of 5G Expertise.
+“This allows autonomous vehicles to drive close to each other in what are called ‘platoons’ – a group of vehicles going in the same direction at a given time – optimising traffic flow while increasing safety on the road,” says Benoit Jouffrey, Gemalto’s vice-president of 5G Expertise.

-He says that while 5G will also enable communication between vehicles and city infrastructure such as sensors, traffic lights, cameras and drones.
-The issue today is that the wireless technologies used by existing systems are fragmented; but 5G will not only unify the communication and provide direct low latency, but it will also enable intelligent applications which are not achievable today.
+He says that 5G will also enable communication between vehicles and city infrastructure such as sensors, traffic lights, cameras and drones.
+The issue today is that the wireless technologies used by existing systems are fragmented – but 5G will not only unify the communication and provide direct low latency, but it will also enable intelligent applications which are not achievable today.

-“For example, an experiment on smart traffic, carried out over existing technologies by the Carnegie Mellon University in Pittsburgh in the US from several years ago, has shown a decrease in journey time by as much as 40% and pollutant emissions by 20%,” says Jouffrey.
+“For example, an experiment on smart traffic, carried out over existing technologies by the Carnegie Mellon University in Pittsburgh in the US several years ago, showed a decrease in journey time by as much as 40% and pollutant emissions by 20%,” says Jouffrey.

 Smart power grids

 The main use of 5G in the energy sector will be to provide the single communications “network of networks” to allow smart grids and demand-side energy flexibility to become the norm.
-Being able to model the grid in real-time means it can be automated to run the right level of supply at any time, says Palmer at CGI.
+Being able to model the grid in real time means it can be automated to run the right level of supply at any time, says CGI’s Palmer.

 “We are talking about digital twins of the distribution grid, generating stations and substations, more effective monitoring of power consumption on a macro and micro level, more efficient power generation to meet real-time demand and the ability to allow off-grid sources (cars, solar panels, windmills, etc) to integrate seamlessly in the energy supply ecosystem.”